-The first independent evaluation of the programme is due to start last quarter 2015.
 The evaluation will contribute to DFID's oversight of this programme and also contribute to strengthen and adjust approaches that THET is deploying in this programme as necessary.
 In addition, the evaluation is also intended to contribute to better understanding, decision-making and design of health partnerships through the identification of best practice and other lessons learned.